keylow39/ffxi/Home.md

 # EasyFarm
-Easyfarm is a general purpose farm bot for the game Final Fantasy XI.
-Its purpose is to give all jobs the ability to automate its farming process.
-The program should support traditional and newer modes of farming.
+EasyFarm is a general purpose farming tool for Final Fantasy XI

+The program's main goal is to reduce the work needed for farming, allowing players to concentrate on the important aspects of the game.
+Rather than relying on job specific optimizations, its general design allows for adapting to many situations and enables support all job types.

+EasyFarm is free software, licensed under the GPLv3 software license which can be found [here](http://www.gnu.org/licenses/gpl-3.0-standalone.html) and in the project's root directory.

 ![EasyFarm GUI](http://i.imgur.com/pcrEm66.png)

-## Features
+# Features
-* Two modes of farming
-  * Camping - Stand in place farming
-  * Patrolling - Running path farming
+* Mob filtering with regex expressions
+* Aggressive mob detection
-* Aggro Detection
+* Automatic self-healing
+* Saves and restores session settings
-* Resting and Healing
+* Customizable spell and ability usage
-* Casting On Buff Lose / Gain
 * (planned) Fields of Valor / Grounds of Valor support
 * (planned) Trust Magic support
 * (planned) Player Detection